kainctl/isd/tests/quickemu/README.md

 # VM Notes

 Installed each `ubuntu-server` VM with `OpenSSH` via `quickemu`.
+Downloaded the images with `quickemu --download ubuntu-server XX.YY`.
 Then, connect to it via `ssh kai@<server-name>.localhost -p 22220`.
 Note that an address ending in `.localhost` will be bound to `.localhost` if `systemd-resolved` is used.
 This avoids having to fight with conflicting